 USB key) and lost.

-The Charney Group and Sutts, Strosberg LLP intend to commence a proposed class action against Montfort Hospital on behalf of all persons whose information was transferred onto an unsecure USB key and lost.
+Charney Lawyers and Sutts, Strosberg LLP intend to commence a proposed class action against Montfort Hospital on behalf of all persons whose information was transferred onto an unsecure USB key and lost.

 In the News